You've gotten quotes. Some came in at ₱15,000 ($270). Others at ₱500,000 ($8,900). For what looks like the same thing: a website.

 Three main factors: technical approach (template vs custom), location (Manila vs provincial), and experience level (junior vs senior).
 A junior Manila designer using templates might charge more than a senior provincial developer doing custom work.
 The label "web design" covers fundamentally different services at different price points.

-Plan for domain and hosting (₱2,000-8,000 yearly), content creation if you're not providing it (₱5,000-25,000), and ongoing maintenance (₱1,500-8,000 monthly).
+Plan for domain and hosting (₱2,000-8,000 yearly for shared hosting, significantly more for VPS or dedicated servers), content creation if you're not providing it (₱5,000-25,000), and ongoing maintenance (₱1,500-8,000 monthly).
+E-commerce sites need additional budget for payment gateway integrations, especially if you need Philippine-specific options like GCash or Maya.
 These can add 20-30% to your quoted design price.
 Get clarity on what's included versus additional.

 Ask about the technical stack (WordPress vs custom development), request portfolio examples similar to your project, and compare 3-5 quotes for the same scope.
 If one quote is significantly higher, ask what additional value justifies the difference.
 If one is significantly lower, ask what's being left out.